-Wealth equals abundant survival resources at the fundamental level.
+Fundamentally, wealth is the availability of abundant survival resources.
 Hillsides full of tall green grass are a deer’s wealth.
 More grassy hills can support more deer.
-More deer eat more grass until overgrazing cause deer to starve.
+More deer eat more grass until overgrazing causes deer to starve.
 The deer population drops, grass rebounds, deer population rebounds, grass dwindles… and so on.
 This is the perpetual boom to bust to boom cycle of nature.

 I assume the cycle applied to humans initially.
 Advances in tool technology made hunting and gathering more productive and secure.
 This increased resources and the human population rose.
 Tool technology has now made us the dominant species on this planet, the top of the food chain, and our numbers continue to increase.
 When does the bust phase of nature’s boom or bust cycle kick in?
 When, like the deer, we have totally consumed all resources?